Dual representations for quasiconvex compositions with applications to systemic risk measures: Quasiconvex compositions

-The main problem is to calculate the penalty function $\a_{f\circ g}$ as well as its left inverse $\a^{-l}_{f\circ g}$ in terms of the same type of functions for $f$ and $g$ (more precisely, the scalarizations of $g$).
-The solution of this problem will be provided by \Cref{mainthm} and \Cref{cor1}.
-It turns out that these results work under a mild compactness assumption on $D^+$ as we describe next.
+While Theorems~\ref{fognat},~\ref{newthm} provide dual representations for $f\circ g$, they do not provide formulae for the penalty function $\a_{f\circ g}$ as well as its left inverse $\beta_{f\circ g}$ in terms of the same type of functions for $f$ and $g$ (more precisely, the scalarizations of $g$).
+This problem will be addressed by \Cref{mainthm} and \Cref{cor1} below.
+It turns out that these results work under a mild compactness assumption on $D^\circ$ as we describe next.